West Side Story will not return to Broadway. West Side Story played its final performance at the Broadway Theatre on March 11, 2020.

-“Something’s Coming…” Tony Award winner Ivo van Hove directs a brand new production of the timeless Bernstein/Laurents/Sondheim musical West Side Story, featuring - for the first time ever in the United States - all-new choreography by the internationally acclaimed Anne Teresa De Keersmaeker.
+“Something’s Coming…” Tony Award winner Ivo van Hove directed a brand new production of the timeless Bernstein/Laurents/Sondheim musical West Side Story, featuring - for the first time ever in the United States - all-new choreography by the internationally acclaimed Anne Teresa De Keersmaeker.

 Inspired by Shakespeare’s Romeo and Juliet, Arthur Laurents’ book follows two star-crossed lovers in the Upper West Side neighborhood of New York City in the 1950s, where tensions are rising between two rival gangs of different ethnic backgrounds – the Jets and the Sharks.
-Tony is a former member of the Jets (a Caucasian gang) and best friend of its leader, Riff, whilst Maria is the sister of Bernardo, the leader of the Sharks (a gang of Puerto Rican heritage).
+Tony is a former member of the Jets (an American gang) and best friend of its leader, Riff, whilst Maria is the sister of Bernardo, the leader of the Sharks (a gang of Puerto Rican heritage).
 Tony and Maria fall in love despite the backdrop of social issues, spurred on by racism and violence, and the romantically tragic story unfolds.

 The lyric “There’s a place for us / Somewhere a place for us…” couldn’t resonate any louder than it does in the current American political and social climate.
 Yes, “Something’s Coming” for sure.
 Are you ready for it, America?